wanglin2/mind-map-docs/src/en/plugins/numbers.md

 This command can pass two parameters:

 - `appointNodes`：Assign a number to a specified node instance, which can be passed as a single node instance or as an array of node instances.
-If an empty array is passed, a tag will be added to the currently activated node;
+If an empty array is passed, a number will be added to the currently activated node;

 - `number`：If the number data to be set is passed as' null ', it means the number will be deleted.
 Otherwise, please pass an object with the following detailed fields: